hazarde0us/hazarde0us/README.md

 ### Hi there 👋
+- 🌱 I’m currently learning DSA
+- 🤔 I’m looking for help with DSA
+- 💬 Ask me about DSA
+- 📫 How to reach me: Discord: my dm hazard30us#2931
+- ⚡ Fun fact: DEATH IS INEVITABLE!!
 <!--
 **hazarde0us/hazarde0us** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.